BIGBENBRAWLER/Norrel_BlueStampPortfolio/index.md

- # <center> <span size=200> Gesture Controlled Robot </span>
+ # <center> <span size=200> Gesture Controlled Robot </span> </center>

-<span style="color: olive;"> My project is a small car that can be controlled with the movement of your hand.
+<center> <span style="color: olive;"> My project is a small car that can be controlled with the movement of your hand.
 The user wears a glove which senses movement, giving different inputs based on which gesture you make.
-These inputs move the car in different directions. </span>
+These inputs move the car in different directions. </span> </center>

 <!---Replace this text with a brief description (2-3 sentences) of your project.
 This description should draw the reader in and make them interested in what you've built.
 You can include what the biggest challenges, takeaways, and triumphs from completing the project were.
 As you complete your portfolio, remember your audience is less familiar than you are with all that your project entails!-->